-That’s why many consumers are now questioning whether it’s possible to skip the attorney fees and use a low-cost website to prepare estate planning documents.
-The short answer is that, yes, it is possible.
-But, it’s not recommended.
-You could save a few bucks now, but end up creating an expensive and frustrating mess for your family.
+For these reasons, many consumers are now questioning whether it is possible to skip the attorney fees and use a low-cost website to prepare estate planning documents.
+The short answer is that, yes, it is possible, but it is not recommended.
+You could save a few bucks now, but later may end up creating an expensive and frustrating mess for your family.

-Unfortunately, most people don’t realize what they are getting themselves into with an online document service.
-That’s because the online services have spent millions trying to create the impression that their services are similar to those of an attorney.
-They put lawyers in their commercials, hire celebrities to promote them, and even tout stories of people who have successfully used their documents.
+Unfortunately, most people do not realize what they are getting themselves into with an online document service.
+This is because those online services have spent millions of dollars trying to create the impression that their services are similar to, or even equivalent to those of an attorney.
+They put lawyers in their commercials, hire celebrities to promote them, and tout stories of people who have successfully used their documents.

-But, all the marketing in the world can’t erase the simple truth.
-The online services aren’t law firms.
-They aren’t lawyers.
-They can’t give legal advice.
-Instead, they are “document assistants” – a term that states use to define service providers who type your information into generic form documents.
+Yet, all the marketing in the world cannot erase the simple truth.
+Those online services are not law firms, and the people who create them typically are not lawyers.
+Online services cannot give legal advice.
+Instead, they are “document assistants” – a term that various states use to define service providers who type your information into generic form documents.

-In other words, a document assistant is like a mindless typing zombie who enters your information into a form, whether or not it makes sense and whether or not it is a good idea.
-If you are stuck, they can’t help you.
-If you make a huge mistake, they can’t warn you.
+In other words, a document assistant is like a mindless typing robot who enters your information into a form, whether or not it makes sense and whether or not it is a good idea.
+If you are stuck or need advice, they cannot help you.
+If you make a huge mistake, they cannot warn you.

-It would be a crime for them to warn you.
-It doesn’t matter if the guy working on your documents is an estate planning genius.
-He’s simply not allowed to give legal advice.
-Think of it this way.
-A person needs a law license in order to give legal advice, just the same way that a doctor needs a license to write a prescription.
-Giving legal advice without a license is very much like selling drugs without a prescription.
-It’s a crime.
+In fact, it would be a crime for them to warn you.
+It does not matter if the person working on your documents via one of these service providers is an estate planning genius.
+That person is simply not allowed to give legal advice.
+Think of it this way: a person needs a state bar license in order to give legal advice, just the same way that a doctor needs a license to write a prescription.
+Giving legal advice without a license is very much like selling drugs without a prescription-it is a crime.

-So, these companies design their generic forms so that, even without legal advice, it’s hard to make mistakes.
+To combat this, these companies design their generic forms so that even without legal advice, it is hard to make mistakes.
 That may seem like a good thing.
-But, it turns out that the best way to make sure that your documents don’t do anything wrong is to make sure they don’t do anything at all.
-They’re just do-nothing, one-size-fits-all generic documents.
+However, the best way to make sure that your documents do not do anything wrong is to make sure they do not do or accomplish anything at all.
+Essentially, these documents become do-nothing, one-size-fits-all generic documents.

 That leads to the next problem with the online services.
-They can’t even promise you that the documents will work.
-Again, they can’t.
-They aren’t attorneys, which means they can’t promise a particular legal result.
+These document assistants cannot even promise you that the documents will work because they are not licensed attorneys, which means they cannot promise a particular legal result.

-Many clients are excited to learn that they can leave assets to a special needs child without jeopardizing government benefits; or, that they can protect a child’s inheritance from frivolous lawsuits, divorce or bankruptcy.
-A well-designed estate plan makes sure that your resources get where you want them and that they are used in the way you instruct.
-It’s about creating legally-enforceable provisions that do what you want done.
+Many clients are excited to learn that they can leave assets to a special needs child without jeopardizing government benefits; or that they can protect a child’s inheritance from frivolous lawsuits, divorce or bankruptcy.
+A well-designed estate plan ensures that your resources get where you want them and that they are used in the way you instruct.
+Estate planning is about creating legally enforceable provisions that do what you want done.

-And, the online document services can’t promise any of that.
-They can’t promise you’ll achieve your goals.
-They can’t point out opportunities, and they can’t warn you about hidden hazards.
-Really, all they can do is save you a few bucks.
+These online document services cannot promise you any of that.
+They cannot promise you that you will achieve your goals.
+They cannot point out opportunities or other options beyond what you have selected, and they cannot warn you about hidden hazards.
+Really, all these document services can do is save you a few bucks.

-But, they play a clever price game, too.
-Most of the online services compare their prices to what an attorney would charge for similar documents.
-But, their comparisons are misleading in two ways.
-First, they compare the price they charge for a single document to the price that an attorney charges for an entire estate plan, which includes numerous documents.
+However, these document services play a clever price game, too.
+Most of these online services investigate what an attorney would charge for similar documents and then use that information to determine their pricing.
+These comparisons are misleading in a variety of ways.
+First, online services compare the price they charge for a single document to the price that an attorney charges for an entire estate plan, which typically includes numerous comprehensive documents.

-More importantly, though, there is no way to compare the prices, because they aren’t even offering the same thing that you would get from an attorney.
-If a fast food restaurant told you that you could order their $1.79 “salad in a box” instead of paying twenty dollars for a fancy restaurant salad bar, you’d instantly recognize the faulty comparison.
-A wilted clump of lettuce in a plastic clamshell isn’t anything like an all-you-can-eat salad bar with every conceivable ingredient, made fresh and eaten in a nice environment with an attentive wait staff.
+More importantly, there is no way to compare the prices of what you get from an online document service to what you get from an attorney, because they are not offering nearly the same thing that you would get from an attorney.
+If a fast-food restaurant told you that you could order their $1.79 “salad in a box” instead of paying $20 for a fancy restaurant salad bar, you would instantly recognize the faulty comparison.
+A wilted clump of lettuce in a plastic clamshell is not anything like an all-you-can-eat salad bar with every conceivable ingredient, made fresh and eaten in a nice environment with an attentive wait staff.

-But, that’s because most people have experience with restaurants – both good and bad.
+Yet, most people recognize this faulty comparison because most people have experience with restaurants – both good and bad.
 They know how to judge quality, and they understand the “you get what you pay for” concept.
-But, when it comes to legal planning, most people don’t have the experience to know better.
-You only get to use an estate plan once.
-And, if you screw it up, you’ll never know.
+But, when it comes to legal services, most people don’t have the experience to know better.
+If your estate plan is faulty or you do something wrong when drafting your own documents using an online service, you will never know.
 But, your family will know.
-If your estate plan doesn’t work properly, your family could end up paying the price and cleaning up the mess after you’re gone.
+If your estate plan doesn’t work properly, your family could end up paying the price and cleaning up the mess after you have passed away.

 Your estate plan is the box that carries your entire life savings.
-It’s just not worth the risk of damaging your life’s work just to save a few bucks.
+It is just not worth the risk of damaging your life’s work just to save a few bucks.